 After recognizing the need for small form-factor, high quality imaging lenses for their eye trackers, EyeTech sought out M12 Imaging Lenses, or S-Mount Lenses, from Edmund Optics® (EO).
 Through several EyeTech product releases, EO has been able to provide high performance M12 Lenses from their large selection of off-the shelf components which fit EyeTech’s design specifications and requirements.

 One of EyeTech’s most revolutionary applications uses their eye tracking technology to improve the quality of life and enable mobility and independence for those with physical or neurological disabilities.
 The Centers for Disease Control and Prevention (CDC) reported in 2016 that about 16.1% of adults in the United States have at least one form of physical functioning difficulty.1 The National Spinal Cord Injury Statistical Center also reports that there are approximately 11,000 new cases of spinal cord injuries (SCI), injuries that result in paraplegia and tetraplegia, annually.2 These statistics more than present the necessity for methods of mobility outside of normal convention.
 Windows 10 currently features a version of EyeTech’s eye tracking software in the settings menu under Ease of Access which is called Eye Control and can be enabled with the appropriate eye tracking hardware.
-Furthermore, EyeTech has developed a standalone product, with the help of the line of Zynq processors from Xilinx hardware, which can be used by those who are impaired to move their motorized chairs and communicate, as demonstrated in the video below.
+Furthermore, EyeTech has developed a standalone product, with the help of the line of Zynq processors from Xilinx hardware, which can be used by those who are impaired to move their motorized chairs and communicate.

 EyeTech also licenses its software to several groups and companies which integrate eye tracking technology into non-EyeTech hardware systems, for a number of other exciting industries.
 Using EyeTech technology to perform the King Devick Test (K-D), organizations like the Canadian Football League, National Hockey League, and Major League Soccer have been able to analyze their athletes for suspected traumatic brain injuries (TBI)—the most common injury being concussions—simply by observing how players’ eye movements deviate from pre-established normal behavior (Figure 1).